Micro-Influencer Marketing on a Budget:

 For example, if you sell sustainable baby products, partner with eco-conscious parenting micro-influencers (10,000–30,000 followers) who already discuss sustainability and parenting decisions.

-Combine Paid and Gifting: Allocate the majority of budget to paid partnerships with established micro-influencers proving strong engagement, whilst dedicating a smaller portion to product gifting campaigns reaching multiple Nano-influencers simultaneously.
+Combine Paid and Gifting: Allocate the majority of budget to paid partnerships with established micro-influencers proving strong engagement, whilst dedicating a smaller portion to product gifting campaigns reaching multiple nano-influencers simultaneously.

 This blended approach balances guaranteed content (paid partnerships include contractual deliverables) with organic amplification (gifting campaigns generate authentic testimonials without monetary commitment).